On postcards; or, staying in touch

 It is hard to remember how a moment made you feel.
 But being alone and away from the internet helps with this.
 Closing your eyes does too, although it sounds zany.
-Summoning up an event or a face or a name that feels vague sort of helps me get there in my head and a picture begins to fall into place.
+Summoning up an event or a face or a name that feels vague sort of helps me journey there, to that moment or that place, in my head and a picture begins to appear.
 I’ll be honest, I can’t quite explain this.
 And I can’t guarantee that this will work for you or that simply by closing your eyes, you’ll magically conjure up memories from when you were two (does anyone remember being two?).
 But I do think that making time to remember is part of the work of it.
 It is part of the work of being a writer.

 For me, I forever associate moments in my head (my memory) with the quality of the light, the way it falls through trees or dapples on my skin or drips through a cloud - and it amazes me how just a moment of a cloud shifting one way or another suddenly brings literally five minutes of my past back to life.
 I have no idea why; I guess my mind just works this way.
-A shaft of sunlight on a paved street can take me back within instants to sitting on a white-washed wall with my eldest brother outside a beach house in Cadiz.
+A shaft of sunlight on a paved street can take me back in an instant to sitting on a white-washed wall with my eldest brother outside a beach house in Cadiz.
 He had just shaved his head, in an act of teenage rebellion; my mother was still mad with him.
 I remember watching him rub his hands repeatedly over his bare scalp, in awe of his spectacular nonchalance; it was the first time it dawned on me that, perhaps, I too might one day be so bold as to break the rules.
-Somedays I might be in the park with my kids, an entirely normal day, when the sun happens to fall through the trees and the way it ebbs and flows reminds me inexplicably of that day everyone from our halls went sailing just as our first year of university was about to end, the bittersweetness of a long summer apart from each other, that sense of being twenty and feeling like you had found the people you wanted to live with forever and ever, hanging in the air like the willows dipping into the water.
+Somedays I might be in the park with my kids, an entirely normal day, when the sun happens to fall through the trees and the way it ebbs and flows reminds me inexplicably of that day everyone from my university halls went sailing just as our first year was about to end.
+In the shadows of that dancing light lay the bittersweetness of a long summer apart from each other.
+That light reminds me of being twenty, of feeling like I had found the people I wanted to live with forever and ever.
+It reminds me of hope.

 I guess what I’m trying to say is: you may insist you can’t remember.
 But then somehow, you almost always do.
 Some parts you have to work at.
 Others simply show themselves - but you have to be alert enough to spot them.
 Memory is like magic; it’s invisible but then all of a sudden, pop!
 It’s there - but not before it’s gone again.
 So be quick.
 Spot it before it goes.

 In next week’s essay, this becomes more tangible; you will literally begin to craft your skills of observation simply by noting those observations down.
-Taking the time to observe, to notice, to feel the sights, smells, sounds of our everyday, to catalogue them through language that is both rich and expressive yet also simple, is one way to do this.
-It takes practice to stretch your skills of observation, to be open and sensitive not just to ourselves but to others.
+Taking the time to observe, to notice, to feel the sights, smells, sounds of our everyday, to catalogue them through language that is both rich and expressive yet also simple, is another way to do this.
+But like I said, it takes practice to stretch your skills of observation, to be open and sensitive not just to ourselves but to others.

 To be able to recognise the quality of the light on any particular day or the way his face darkens from disappointment or hers softens with content, is ultimately what enables us to look beyond ourselves.
 It enables us to capture the texture of our everyday.
 To look beyond ourselves.

 For now though, I simply ask you to look back.
 Spend awhile remembering who you used to be.
 Unearth the items that remind you of your teens, your twenties, your childhood: another time.
-Re-read those old love letters (we all have them don’t we?), or perhaps the ones from parents or loved ones since passed on.
+Re-read those old letters, love ones or perhaps those written by parents or friends or others since passed on.
 I’m not asking you to go away and write about any of these things - not yet.
 I’m simply asking you to allow yourself to hold those memories in your hands, to cup them close to your ear like ivory sea shells.
 Listen to the whispers of the past.
 Let yourself begin to remember.
 Because what you hear, what you decipher, might explain a little bit of who you are today.